By: Author John Cunningham. Published: 2021/06/28 at 7:47 am

 A Honda engine is as reliable as an old pair of corduroy trousers.
 I’ve worked on tons of their engines, strapped to in all kinds of garden tools.
 They build quality kit, but you already know that.

 A blocked idle jet is the most common cause of a surging Honda generator.
 Removing and cleaning the jet will fix the problem.

-In this post you’ll learn why your Honda generator is surging, how you can fix it in just a few minutes and importantly how you can prevent it happening in the future.
+In this post, you’ll learn why your Honda generator is surging, how you can fix it in just a few minutes, and, importantly, how you can prevent it from happening in the future.

 Okay, so we know surging is caused by fuel starvation, but what’s causing the starvation?

 Well, there are many possible reasons, and there are a few very likely ones.
 We’ll look at them all in this post, but first, we’ll look at the most likely – the aforementioned blocked idle jet.

 I know the Honda engineers care; it shows in their attention to detail.
 A typical example is how few tools you’ll need to perform this repair.
 Honda engines are really nice to work on, as you are about to find out.